 10. Inventory the outside of the fridge

-As the weather changes and seasons come and go, so do pictures and artwork hanging on the fridge.
-This is your sign to take five minutes to take it all down, wipe the fridge, and be more intentional with what goes back up for this next season.
+As the seasons come and go, so do pictures and artwork hanging on the fridge.
+Take five minutes to take it all down, wipe the fridge, and be more intentional with what goes back up.
+This is a simple but effective storage idea for your fridge.

 11. An unconventional storage idea for throw blankets